 Due to the short distance between the two parks, your driver will either combine a visit to both or choose to spend your time in one, depending on what they have heard about the location of the elephants.

-- A half-day safari in Minneriya will cost around $50 with entrance fees included
+- A half-day safari in Minneriya – check prices of tour with entrance fees included

-- A half-day safari in Kaudulla will cost around $60 with entrance fees included
+- A half-day safari in Kaudulla – check prices of tour with entrancefees included

 - High chance of elephant sightings

 - Lower chance of elephant sightings in wet season

 Stay in a budget room at Lathika Homes

 Treat yourself to a bit of luxury at Ekho Lake House